 - Prepare your home.

 - Make sure you don’t have anything outside that could blow around and damage your home.
-Move lawn furniture, grills and other outdoor items under a shelter.
+Move lawn furniture, grills and other outdoor items into or under a shelter.

 - Consider storm shutters for windows and doors.